-While thus the plaintiffs clamour'd loud, The Badger rose amidst the crowd, And boldly took the foremost place To advocate his uncle's case. -"An ancient proverb says," quoth he, "That: 'Justice in an enemy,

-Is seldom to be found:' And well its truth doth now appear; Yet well I know were ficunard here, He would have little cause to fear, From all who stand around.
-While thrice told stories you renew, The damage he received from you, You wisely leave from out the tale, Though his defence 't might well avail. -For instance: thou Sir Isegrim, But lately made a bond with him, In which thou promised day by day, To hunt with him, and share the prey; And while thou brok'st thy plighted faith, My uncle nearly met his death.
-Now truly how the chance befel, This grave assembly I will tell: -It happ'd as near a road they lay, A carter chanced to pass that way, Charged with a load of dainty fish -To taste which, both had well the wish; But not the cash to pay.
+While thus the plaintiffs clamour'd loud, The Badger rose amidst the crowd, And boldly took the foremost place To advocate his uncle's case. ---"An ancient proverb says," quoth he, "That: 'Justice in an enemy, Is seldom to be found:' And well its truth doth now appear; Yet well I know were licynard here, He would have little cause to fear, From all who stand around.
+While thrice told stories you renew, The damage he received from you, You wisely leave from out the tale, Though his defence 't might well avail. ---For instance: thou Sir Iscgrim, But lately made a bond with him, In which thou promised day by day, To hunt with him, and share the prey; And while thou brokest thy plighted faith, My uncle nearly met his death.
+Now truly how the chance befel, This grave assembly I will tell: ---It happ'd as near a road they lay, A carter chanced to pass that way,

+Charged with a load of dainty fish - To taste which, both had well the wish; But not the cash to pay.

-A bright thought rendered Repeard's boad, He quickly leid him down as dead, Upon the broad highway: Straightway the carter drew a knife, Resolved to take my uncle's life; But as he moved nor limb nor head, He held him for already dead; Thinking to take it to the mart, And there to sell the hide.
-All this was well to Regnard's mind, Who to the Wolf, that lurk'd behind, Threw down the choicest he could find; And would no longer ride: --But leaping nimbly from the cart, And hastening to receive his part, Soon found that greedy Megrin, Had left but fins and scales for him.
-While he himself to burst was nigh, And of a surfeit like to die." -
+A bright thought enter'd Ecgnard's head, He quickly laid him down as dead, Upon the broad highway: Straightway the carter drew a knife, Resolved to take my uncle's life; But as he moved nor limb nor head, He held him for already dead; And threw the body in the cart, Thinking to take it to the mart,

+And there to sell the hide.
+All this was well to Regnard's mind, Who to the Wolf, that lurk'd behind, Threw down the choicest he could find; And would no longer ride: - But leaping nimbly from the cart, And hastening to receive his part, Soon found that greedy Sfegrim,

+Had left but fins and scales for him; While he himself to burst was nigh, And of a surfeit like to die." -

-Another tale - upon my word, I'll state the fact as it occur'd: to chanced a boor had slain a swine, Of which Gernard, whose nose is fine, Was soon aware, and hoped to dine, He sought the Wolf as comrade good, To share the adventure and the food; Threw down the swine - the Wolf hard by, But when poor Ecpant's saks to fly, He finds the sturdy watch-down nigh, Which with loud howl and formers cry, In vain his utmost speed he plied: With bleeding flanks and lauer'd bide,
+"Another tale - upon my word, I'll state the fact as it occurr'd: - It chanced a boor had slain a swine, Of which Regnard, whose nose is fine, Was soon aware, and hoped to dine. - He sought the Wolf as comrade good, To share the adventure and the food; And creeping through a window high, Threw down the swine - the Wolf hard by, Soon carried off the prize. - But when poor Regnard seeks to fly, He finds the sturdy watch-dogs nigh, Which with loud howl and furious cry, Pursue him as he flies:

+In vain his utmost speed he plied; - With bleeding flanks and tatter'd hide, And many a wound on back and side,